andrea-weisberg/readme-sprint-devportal/docs/get-started/ask-ai.md

 <h3><a id="AAIC"></a>Ask AI chat</h3>
 <ol>
 <li>Click on the Ask AI button on the bottom right corner.</li>
-<li>Type your question in the input bar and click on the submit icon or press enter.</li>
+<li>type your question in the input bar and click on the submit icon or press enter.</li>
 <li>Ask AI will begin to populate a response to your query, along with the material it has referenced.</li>
 <li>Once the response has populated, you can choose to ask further questions, navigate to any material referenced, copy to clipboard and provide feedback.
 <ol>